Wj-huang-sust/GPT-Data/README.md

 # GPT-Data
-This repository is used to analyze GPT data
+This repository is used to analyze GPT data.
+This repository is made by Wenjun Huang.